bovinehero/shodan-heroku/README.md

 [GitPod](https://www.gitpod.io/) - for active development

 [Code Institute Python Development Template](https://github.com/Code-Institute-Org/python-essentials-template) - for setting up the initial development environment

+### Libraries

+#### Python3 Libraries
+json - used to handle json file to dictionary and vice versa. re - used in input validation for IP Addresses. time - used to delay output to screen. os - used to pick up env variable files

+#### Third Party Libraries
+[shodan](https://pypi.org/project/shodan/) - used to query shodan web services.
+[gspread](https://pypi.org/project/gspread/) - add and manipulate data in Google Sheets.
+[google-auth-oauthlib](https://pypi.org/project/google-auth-oauthlib/) - used to set up the authentification needed to access the Google API and Google Sheets.

 ## Features
 Summary of site.